 Certain handling systems - automated dispensers, vial fillers, capsule loaders, analytical instruments - require a specific form factor to function.
 We match geometry to your downstream process, not the other way around.

-Flat-base discs stack.
-Spheres above ~1 mm flow freely in bulk; sub-millimetre spheres may require vibratory handling.
-Pellets pack efficiently.
+Cube-well castings stack cleanly.
+Hemisphere and lentil forms above ~1 mm flow freely in bulk; sub-millimetre wells may require vibratory handling.
+Channel and strip castings pack efficiently in linear trays.
 The physical form of a compound affects how it stores, ships, and is retrieved from packaging.

 Mold material isn't neutral - it contacts your compound directly during casting.
 Silicone is our core specialty, but we also fabricate in acrylic, aluminum, and stainless steel when the application demands it.